All Episodes

 Two people in the audience were not booing a gay soldier.

-They were booing a question to the asked.
+They were booing a question that he asked.

-Obama knowingly lies about this, goes to a human rights dinner on Saturday and Human Rights Group, which is a gay lesbian organization, he milks them for all that they're worth.
+Obama knowingly lies about this, goes to a human rights dinner on Saturday on Human Rights Group, which is a gay lesbian organization.

-And somehow a couple of people at a Republican date debate booing a question.
+And somehow a couple of people at a Republican date, a debate booing a question becomes all news.

 Internal White House polling is disastrous.